ccabanero/swift-server-vapor-snippets/README.md

 brew services start postgresql
 ````

-If you prefer to work with PostgreSQL with a database GUI, then install [PgAdmin](https://www.pgadmin.org/download/macos4.php).
-This tutorial will use PgAdmin.p
+If you prefer to work with PostgreSQL using a database GUI, then install [PgAdmin](https://www.pgadmin.org/download/macos4.php).
+This quick-start will use PgAdmin.

 ##### Step 2: Create a Beer Database and BrewPub Table in Postgresql